usmyum/usmyum/README.md

 - 👋 Hi, I’m @usmyum
-- 👀 I’m interested in Development.
+- 👀 I’m interested in Development & Learning.
-- 🌱 I’m currently learning to be more proactive and part of bigger things.
+- 🌱 I’m currently working for Dashing Web Designs as a Senior PHP Developer.
-- 💞️ I’m looking to collaborate on anything that's interesting and ambitious.
+- 💞️ I always humble.
+We are tech people but still human.
 - 📫 How to reach me?
 Just send me an email @ usmyum@gmail.com

 <!---